wesJchen/sdet-coding-challenge/README.md

 ## Prerequisites

-In order for the solution script to be run, the following must be installed onto your machine:
+In order for the solution script to find the fake gold, the following must be installed onto your machine:

 * Google chrome browser
 * Python